antonytuff/antonytuff.github.io/content/posts/HTB_Manager.md

 This allows us to interact with the database, execute queries, and potentially escalate privileges if misconfigurations exist.
 From here, I proceeded to enumerate available databases and check for any sensitive data that might aid in further exploitation.

-Weaponing Command Shell:First things first—before getting fancy, let's go for the easy win.
+***Weaponing Command Shell*** :First things first—before getting fancy, let's go for the easy win.
 The immediate move is to try enabling xp_cmdshell to execute system commands through SQL.
 However, I noted we  don't have the necessary privileges to enable it just yet

 ![](/img/Pasted%20image%2020250213214108.png)